The best Prime Day smart home deals: Echo Dot and Google Home Mini are $25 right now, plus a full list of Monday's deals

-The big Amazon Prime Day sales event commences this coming Monday, July 15, and Prime Day runs for 48 hours.
-This year's Prime Day will be an awesome opportunity to start your smart home or expand it, with deals on a wide variety of connected gadgets.
-And now, we know what deals to expect as Amazon has released the entire list.
+The big Amazon Prime Day sales event starts this coming Monday, July 15, and runs for 48 hours.
+This year's Prime Day will be an awesome opportunity to start your smart home or expand on it, with deals on a wide variety of connected gadgets.
+And now, we know what deals to expect since Amazon has released the full list of Amazon and Alexa-powered devices that will be on sale.

-Most deals start Monday, but you can find discounts on the Echo Dot, as well as other Amazon devices right now.
+Most deals start Monday, but you can find discounts on the Echo Dot and Amazon devices right now.
 And, if you prefer the Google Assistant family, Amazon competitors from Walmart to Best Buy to Target will be selling those products at big discounts, with some sales already available, too.
-Below, we list our favorite current smart home deals, followed by the best known deals coming on Prime Day itself.
+Below, we list our favorite current smart home deals, followed by the best known savings coming on Prime Day itself.

 As we find out more, we'll update this page, so stay tuned if you're looking to save on a particular smart home gadget.